 When entertaining, I often rely on my pepper tapenade recipe because it takes only 15 minutes to whip up and pop in the fridge.
-Sometimes I swap out the almonds for walnuts or pecans. —Donna Magliaro, Denville, NJ
+Sometimes I swap out the almonds for walnuts or pecans. —Donna Magliaro, Denville, New Jersey

 Featured In: 40 Ways to Love Roasted Veggies